ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

 The purpose of indexes is to make access to data faster.
 Most of the time an index will make your queries faster but the trade off is that for each index you have your data insertion will become slower.
 That's because when you insert data with an index it must write data to two different places.

 PostgreSQL has many types of options when it comes to indexing.
-We will focus on the [B-tree](http://en.wikipedia.org/wiki/B-tree) index type which is the most commonly used index type for most use cases but we will can a look at the GIN (Generalized Inverted Index) index type as well for indexing JSON columns.
+We will focus on the [B-tree](http://en.wikipedia.org/wiki/B-tree) index type which is the most commonly used index type for most use cases.

 You should be familiar with [Ecto](https://github.com/elixir-lang/ecto) and know how to work with [migrations](http://hexdocs.pm/ecto/Ecto.Migration.html) to follow this blog post.

 #### Primary key indexes

 Ok, let's start with the basics.
 In general it's a good practice to add an index for the primary key in your tables.
 If your table will have a large number of rows it makes good use of an index and the lookup will take place in the index instead of sequentially scan your table for the matching rows.
 Luckily, PostgreSQL automatically creates an index for primary keys to enforce uniqueness.
-Thus, it is not necessary to create an index explicitly for primary key columns:
+Thus, it is not necessary to create an index explicitly for primary key columns.

+Let's create a basic table:

 {% highlight elixir %}
 defmodule EctoIndex.Repo.Migrations.AddTables do